splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Authentication
 --------------------------

 Add credentials to authenticate with sites that require additional security protocols, for example from within a corporate network.
-By using Concealed Global Variables in the Authentication field, you create an additional layer of security for your credentials simplify the ability to share credentials across checks.
+By using concealed global variables in the Authentication field, you create an additional layer of security for your credentials simplify the ability to share credentials across checks.
 For more, see :ref:`concealed-gv`

 The Authentication field is available for Browser tests in Chrome only.
 Firefox tests support Basic Authentication.
 Splunk Synthetic Monitoring supports a suite of authentication protocols.
 At this time, Splunk Synthetic Monitoring supports the following in Chrome: